iomesh/docs/docs/cluster-operations/scale-cluster.md

 The following example reduces the number of chunk pods by removing `iomesh-chunk-2` on the node `k8s-worker-2`.

-1. Run the `ip a` command on the `k8s-worker-2` node to obtain the unique IP within the DATA CIDR.
+1. Run the `ip a` command on the `k8s-worker-2` node to obtain the unique IP within the data CIDR.
 Assume the IP is `192.168.29.23`.

 2. Run the following command.
-Locate the `status.summary.chunkSummary.chunks` field and find the ID of chunks whose IP is `192.168.29.23`.
+Locate the `status.summary.chunkSummary.chunks` field and find the ID of `chunks` whose IP is `192.168.29.23`.
     ```shell
     kubectl get iomesh iomesh -n iomesh-system -o yaml
     ```